 Picture credit: R Marmion / 123RF

-Success of culturally diverse students is affected by many school factors, such as school’s atmosphere and general attitude toward diversity.
-Some teachers are up for encouraging community involvement in and outside school programs, and respond those issues through relevant and engaging curriculum.
+The success of culturally diverse students is affected by many school factors, such as the school’s atmosphere and general attitude toward diversity.
+Some teachers are up for encouraging community involvement in and outside school programs and respond to those issues through a relevant and engaging curriculum.

 One of the main factors of integration at school is the personal relationship between teachers and students.
-Once a student feels he is welcome to express his opinions, and to be accepted for who he is, it is become easier for him to open up, to make new friendships and encourages him to do homework and participate in class activities offered by the teacher.
+Once a student feels he is welcome to express his opinions and to be accepted for who he is, it has become easier for him to open up, to make new friendships, and to encourage him to do homework and participate in class activities offered by the teacher.
 Teachers, on their side, should know how to appreciate similarities and differences among the different groups they are educating during the day.

 It is sure a challenging role to possess

-Another important factor is to meet the diverse needs.
+Another important factor is to meet diverse needs.
 At many schools, diversity is a highly abstract concept.
-Meeting diverse needs, education wise, is not something that can be easily communicated or translated into action.
-But without a clear sense of where the school is headed and why, teachers cannot put in place executable plans.
+Meeting diverse needs, education-wise is not something that can be easily communicated or translated into action.
+But without a clear sense of where the school is headed and why teachers cannot put in place executable plans.